arkovia/acts/arkovia-constitution-act.md

 ### Section 5: Council Powers
 #### Segment 1: Powers to Create Legislation
-The Genesis Council holds the power to pass legislation for the whole nation.
+The Genesis Council holds the full power to pass legislation for nation.

 #### Segment 2: Powers to Create NGI's
-The Genesis Council holds the power to create national government institutions, and elect their leaders.
+The Genesis Council holds the full power to create national government institutions, and elect their leaders.

 #### Segment 3: Powers to Elect NGI Leaders
-The Genesis council holds the power to manage and elect NGI leaders, and employees
+The Genesis council holds the full power to manage, remove and elect NGI leaders, and employees

-#### Segment 3: Reduction of Powers
+#### Segment 4: Reduction of Powers
 The Genesis Council plans to slowly reduce it's power over time, as self-sustainability and stability of the nation increases.

 ### Section 6: Prime Gen